 Preparing Better Meetings and Making Them More Efficient

 Your central event platform offers even more advantages for those who plan events in a company: you can see who’s registered at any time and export the lists of attendees to check to make sure you have everyone on the site.
-For instance, if you give out appointments (we have a company masseuse whose massage slots can be booked over the intranet), you can see who is coming next.
-And, it goes without saying that participants also receive invitations to the events they have registered for, so that their appointments appear automatically in their calendars.
+For instance, if you give out appointments (we have a company masseuse whose massage slots can be booked over the intranet), you can see who’s coming next.
+And, it goes without saying that participants also receive invitations to the events they’ve registered for, so that their appointments appear automatically in their calendars.

 However, we don’t pay much attention to whether someone might find a flu shot intrusive, for example.
 Ultimately, this is a private matter and not an obligation of any kind at the company.
 And we don’t check to see whether employees take advantage of a particular service or not.
 Somebody is always organizing something.
 And if nobody comes, the thing is trashed.
 Billiards and foosball tournaments, of course, are also a private affair and don’t take place during working hours.
 The entire offering is deliberately mixed, but also personalized, so that I’m not invited to any events that I can’t attend because they take place at a different location, for example.
 I’ve already described the need for personalization of this nature above: see “Personalized Messages – News For my Team.”

-Organizing events on the company intranet deliver lots of advantages including more transparency and participation.
-There is a clear place where the announcement is posted and it makes it easier to start up new activities and find interested participants.
+Organizing events on the company intranet delivers lots of advantages including more transparency and participation.
+There’s a clear place where the announcement is posted, and this makes it easier to start up new activities and find interested participants.
 More cooperation takes place – both on a professional and private level.

 Link to this page: https://seibert.biz/intranetbookevents